-Increase the number of transplants: This policy mandates OPOs allocate kidneys previously left unrecovered or discarded due to donor size.
+- 1. Increase the number of transplants: This policy aims to increase the number of transplants with added efficiencies targeted at kidneys that are currently left unrecovered of discarded due to donor size.
 As previously stated, a majority of kidneys from donors less than 20 kg are either unrecovered or discarded.
-In addition, the OPTN estimates there are 800 unrealized potential donors per year within the 5 and under age range.
-89 This policy also facilitates placement to programs with en bloc expertise so that OPOs can allocate kidneys to those centers with the interest and expertise to use them, even if there are no local centers that accept kidneys from small pediatric donors.
-Although this policy potentially could reduce the number of transplants as two kidneys are being transplanted into a single recipient versus two recipients, it includes provisions to mitigate this concern.

-Improve equity in access to transplants: Generally, most en bloc kidneys are transplanted into adult recipients, however, as previously mentioned, this could expand the donor pool for pediatric candidates.
+In addition, the OPTN estimates there are 800 unrealized potential donors per year within the 5 years and under age range.
+91 This policy also facilitates placement to programs with en bloc expertise so that OPOs can allocate kidneys to those centers with the interest and expertise to use them, even if there are no local centers that accept kidneys from small pediatric donors.
+Although this policy potentially could reduce the number of transplants as two kidneys are being transplanted into a single recipient versus two recipients, it includes provisions to mitigate this concern. - Improve equity in access to transplants: Generally, most en bloc kidneys are transplanted into adult recipients; however, as previously mentioned, this could expand the donor pool for pediatric candidates. - 3.
+Improve waitlisted patient, living donor, and transplant recipient outcomes: When kidneys from a small donor are transplanted into a recipient en bloc versus singly, they confer comparable to